 Whilst other sports have focused on utilising mixed-gender participation as a way to create opportunities, IFCPF have taken the time to speak to female players and non-players to get their feedback and insight for the game they want to play.

 Through a plan for Female CP Football, we are proud to be dedicating our efforts to well- targeted investment and capacity-building, to achieve more than parity and play our role to help promote and grow the female format of our sport everywhere, for everyone.

-IFCPF CP Football (Female) Development Group
+IFCPF Women's and Girls' CP Football Working Group

 With a focus on developing the female game, IFCPF have brought together female representatives from all regions who are in leading roles of playing, coaching, classification and development to give insight and expertise.
 As role models, advocates and with their own personal experience, this group will ensure that all activities to develop the female game are athlete centered and resonate with our female players.
-Membership of the group includes a former para-athlete from Kenya who is now leading CP Football (Female) activity in Kenya.

 Mixed Gender Rule for CP Football